AiratTop/phpmyadmin-update/README.md

 # airat-phpmyadmin-update

-A script for quickly updating [phpMyAdmin](https://www.phpmyadmin.net/) on a server.
+A script for quickly and safely updating [phpMyAdmin](https://www.phpmyadmin.net/) on a server.
+It automates the download, backup, installation, and configuration process.

+## Features:
+- Automatically downloads the specified version of phpMyAdmin.
+- Creates a backup of the existing phpMyAdmin directory (if it exists).
+- Installs the new version to `/usr/share/phpmyadmin`.
+- Configures the `blowfish_secret` in the `config.inc.php` file with a randomly generated key.
+- Sets proper permissions for the `tmp` folder.

 ## Installation and Usage:
 ```bash